gabrielDonnantuoni/news-provider-jd/README.md

-# Jungle Devs - Node Challenge #001
+# News Provider RESTFUL API with Node.js, Typescript, PostgreSQL and Objection.js

 ## Description

+This project was built on a stage of [JungleDevs](https://www.jungledevs.com/) selective process, where the original repo can be found [here](https://github.com/JungleDevs/node-challenge-001)

 **Challenge goal**: The purpose of this challenge is to give an overall understanding of a backend application.
 You’ll be implementing a simplified version of news provider API.
-The concepts that you’re going to apply are:

 - REST architecture;
 - Authentication and permissions;